hao441/hao441/README.md

 # Harrison
 Hi, I am Harrison - an analyst that works on big data, ERP transformations and testing.
-Many years of graphics design though over the past two years I have spent all my free time producing mobile and web apps and am now looking to transition into the software industry.
+I have spent many years doing grpahics design though over the past two years I have spent all my free time producing web and mobile apps and am now looking to transition into the software industry.
 Simple code makes me happy and I am always looking to automate more in order to focus on the complex.

 ## Technologies
 ### Front-end